Rhodochiton atrosanguineum

-If you are looking for a climbing plant with flowers for late in the summer then Rhodochiton astrosanguineum could well be it.
-Grown both as an annual and a perennial depending on the climate, this attractive plant is from Central America.
+This is a plant that is grown both as an annual and a perennial depending on the climate, this attractive plant is from Central America.
 The umbrella shaped flowers are large and are an attractive deep purple.

-With two toned pink and purple flowers and soft green heart shaped foliage Rhodochiton atrosanguineum is commonly called the ‘Purple Bell Vine’.
+With two toned pink and purple flowers and soft green heart shaped foliage Rhodochiton atrosanguineus is commonly called the ‘Purple Bell Vine’.
 Although it is sold as a climbing plant it is also often grown as a trailing plant in containers and hanging baskets.

 The flowers first emerge as small and lampshade like, as the mature the long, deep purple corolla emerges, all of this held on thin wiry stems.